EmbodiedCognito/LetsHaveFun/README.md

-# One neurone, many boundaries
+# One neuron, many boundaries

 An experimental bench for an awkward question: can the whole-fly connectome trick—compressing each cell into an effective unit—be applied to one neurone, and what does that operation erase?